2 weeks ago

 |5||Running up to every 30 minutes Monday to Saturday and up to every two hours on Sunday

-STAND CHANGE - From 8th June, 5 will not serve Newport Bus Station.
-Instead it will start and terminate at Church Litten (see map above)
+STAND CHANGE - 5 no longer serves Newport Bus Station.
+Instead it starts and terminate at Church Litten (see map above)

 |7||Running up to hourly Monday to Saturday and every two hours on Sunday, with services no longer serving Alum Bay, and terminating at Totland instead

-STAND CHANGE - From 8th June, 7 will not serve Newport Bus Station.
-Instead it will start and terminate at Church Litten (see map above)
+STAND CHANGE - 7 no longer serves Newport Bus Station.
+Instead it starts and terminate at Church Litten (see map above)

 |8||Running up to hourly Monday to Saturday and every two hours on Sunday||View|